CentsOfFate/Wedding-Outfit/README.md

 My recommendation for the wedding (Groomsman Required, Guests Optional, but Recommended)
 * Navy Suit
 * White Dress Shirt - Spread Collar Recommended
 * Navy OR Burgandy Tie - Solid and Wool.
-Not Patterned or Silk, more on this later
+Patterned is fine, but don't go Silk, more on this later
 * Walnut/Tan Oxfords - Plain or Brogues are fine, more on this later

 ## Shopping List